1st Canadian Armoured Brigade, 1943-1945

 (Library and Archives Canada Photo, MIKAN No.)

-A Sherman from the Canadian 25th Armoured Delivery Regiment (The Elgin Regiment) rolls down the road in France, 1944.
+A Sherman from the Canadian 25th Armoured Delivery Regiment (The Elgin Regiment) rolling down a road in France, 1944.